Alternative versions of Spider-Man: Insomniac's Peter Parker

-In this continuity, Peter Parker has been Spider-Man for eight years, and he and Mary Jane are no longer in a relationship.
-He does not work for The Daily Bugle anymore, but instead works as an assistant to Dr. Otto Octavius, who was Peter's idol and father figure until he sought revenge on Mayor Norman Osborn.
-Octavius releases the Devil's Breath virus to tarnish Osborn's image, at the cost of many residents of New York City being infected, such as Peter's Aunt May.
-After a climactic battle against Doctor Octopus, Peter reclaims the cure to the Devil's Breath virus, but is unable to save May as the sample was needed to reproduce it, and May's condition had progressed to the point where she died before a cure could be mass-produced.
-May reveals that she knew about Peter's identity as Spider-Man.
+In this continuity, Peter Parker has been Spider-Man for eight years, and he and Mary Jane Watson are no longer in a relationship.
+He does not work for the Daily Bugle anymore, but instead works as an assistant to Dr. Otto Octavius, who was Peter's idol and father figure until he sought revenge on Norman Osborn.
+Octavius steals and releases the Devil's Breath virus, a dangerous bioweapon created by Oscorp, to tarnish Osborn's image, at the cost of many New York residents becoming infected, including Peter's Aunt May.
+After a climactic battle against Octavius, Peter obtains the cure to the virus, but is unable to save May as the sample was needed to reproduce it, and May's condition had progressed to the point where she died before a cure could be mass-produced.
+In her final moments, May reveals that she knew about Peter's identity as Spider-Man and that she is proud of her nephew.

 In Spider-Geddon, the Superior Spider-Man recruits Peter to fight the Inheritors after they defeated the Tarantula.
-In Marvel's Spider-Man: Miles Morales, after helping Miles stop Rhino, he leaves New York City under Morales' protection while on a journalistic excursion with Mary Jane Watson to cover a civil war in the nation of Symkaria for the Bugle but returns a few weeks later following Miles' battle with the Underground and Roxxon, deciding to trust Miles with being Spider-Man he temporarily retires from vigilante activities to focus on his personal life.
-He returns in Marvel’s Spider-Man 2 as one of the playable protagonists alongside Miles.
-He is voiced in all three games, and in his cameo appearance in Spider-Man: Across the Spider-Verse, by Yuri Lowenthal.
+By the events of Marvel's Spider-Man: Miles Morales, Peter has rekindled his relationship with Mary Jane and begun training Miles Morales, who had also gained spider-like abilities.
+After working with Miles to prevent Rhino's escape amidst a prison transfer, Peter leaves New York under Miles' protection as he accompanies Mary Jane on a journalistic excursion to Symkaria to cover the country's ongoing civil war.
+Returning to New York weeks later, Peter resumes his role as Spider-Man, now with Miles as his equal partner.
+In Marvel's Spider-Man 2, Peter, Miles, and Mary Jane come into conflict with Kraven the Hunter and the Venom symbiote, which bonds itself to Peter and amplifies his negative emotions.
+After removing the symbiote with Miles' help, Peter is forced to battle his childhood friend, Harry Osborn, who becomes Venom and attempts to infect the entire world with the symbiote.
+The Spider-Men are able to stop him, after which Peter decides to take a break from his superhero activities to focus on his personal life, trusting Miles to be the sole Spider-Man.

+Yuri Lowenthal voices the character in all three of his video game appearances, as well as his cameo appearance in Spider-Man: Across the Spider-Verse.